-(a) Explain how the internal control system is defined for the company.
+- (a) Explain how the internal control system is defined for the company.
 Under the Manual on Corporate Governance, the internal control system includes financial reporting control and information technology security.
 Further to this, under the Internal Audit Charter, Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operation of GT Capital.
-It assists GT Capital in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and

-- improve the effectiveness of the organization's risk management, control and governance processes. - (b) A statement that the directors have reviewed the effectiveness of the internal control system and whether they consider them effective and adequate.
-The Audit Committee attests, on behalf of the Board of Directors, that the parent company's governance, controls and risk management processes are in place and are progressing as planned.
-Initiatives to improve the company's risk management and governance processes have been identified and are ongoing.
-The matters attested to by the Audit Committee are supported by the Chief Audit Executive's assessment based on results of the assurance and consulting activities performed during the period ending December 31, 2014 (GT Capital 2014 Annual Report).
-This statement may be further updated in the 2015 Annual Report. - (c) Period covered by the review.
-As of March 12, 2015. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system. - Under the Manual on Corporate Governance, the Audit Committee shall ensure that a review of the effectiveness of the Corporation's internal controls is conducted at least annually. - The Chief Audit Executive will periodically report to senior management and the Audit Committee on the internal audit activity's purpose, authority and responsibility, as well as performance relative to its plan.
+It assists GT Capital in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's risk management, control and governance processes. - (b) A statement that the directors have reviewed the effectiveness of the internal control system and whether they consider them effective and adequate.
+In compliance with the Manual on Corporate Governance, the Audit Committee has certified in behalf of the Board of Directors that the parent company's governance, controls and risk management processes are in place and are progressing as planned.
+Initiatives to improve the company's risk management and governance processes have been identified and are ongoing. - (c) Period covered by the review.
+As of March 12, 2015. - (d) How often internal controls are reviewed and the directors' criteria for assessing the effectiveness of the internal control system.

+Under the Manual on Corporate Governance, the Audit Committee shall ensure that a review of the effectiveness of the Corporation's internal controls is conducted at least annually.

+The Chief Audit Executive will periodically report to senior management and the Audit Committee on the internal audit activity's purpose, authority and responsibility, as well as performance relative to its plan.
 Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Audit Committee.
-(Periodic Assessment, Internal Audit Charter) - (e) Where no review was conducted during the year, an explanation why not.
-Not applicable.Periodic review of the internal controls of GT Capital is performed by its Internal Audit
+(Periodic Assessment, Internal Audit Charter)

+(e) Where no review was conducted during the year, an explanation why not.
+The review of the effectiveness of the internal control system shall begin in 2014.